Jim Cantore

-James D. Cantore (born February 16, 1964) is an American meteorologist.
-He is best known as an on-air personality for The Weather Channel.
+James D. Cantore (born February 16, 1964) is an American meteorologist, best known as an on-air personality for The Weather Channel.

 Career

 A native of Beacon Falls, Connecticut, who was raised in White River Junction, Vermont, Cantore graduated from Lyndon State College in 1986.
 The Weather Channel gave him his first job out of college in July of that year and he has worked there ever since.
-Cantore has become one of the best-known meteorologists on television.
+Cantore has become one of the best-known meteorologists on American television.
 Algis Laukaitis of the Lincoln (Nebraska) Journal Star referred to Cantore as the "rock star of meteorologists".

 Cantore has been lauded for his ability to "break down" complicated weather events into terms the average viewer can understand.
 Cantore is often selected to go to report on severe weather events.
 Since the ratings for the Weather Channel increase during these events, Cantore has become a recognizable figure.
 In particular, viewers' association of Cantore's presence with incoming or in-progress severe weather events became so strong that the Weather Channel lampooned it in a one-minute 2011 commercial spot in which Cantore goes on a beach vacation, panicking nearby beachgoers and locals who take his presence as an ominous sign.